The SEVP and COO of Mid Penn Bancorp (MPB) is Buying Shares

-Following this transaction Justin Webb’s holding in the company was increased by 26.22% to a total of $168.8K.
-In addition to Justin Webb, one other MPB executive reported Buy trades in the last month.
+In addition to Justin Webb, 2 other MPB executives reported Buy trades in the last month.
+Following this transaction Justin Webb’s holding in the company was increased by 1.22% to a total of $145.5K.

 See today’s analyst top recommended stocks >>